The Simplest Form of the Lorentz Transformations: Phase Space

-To summarize the logic of the HCA approach: Any Hamiltonian function which is quadratic in the dynamical variables $\psi$ contains a real symmetric square matrix ${\bf A}$.
+The presented approach is based on the general linear Hamiltonian theory in a Clifford-algebraic formulation~\cite{qed_paper} and follows a simple and straight logic.
+Any Hamiltonian function which is quadratic in the dynamical variables $\psi$ contains a real symmetric square matrix ${\bf A}$.
 The solution of the Hamiltonian equations of motion is based on a real squared skew-symmetric matrix $\y_0$, called symplectic unit matrix (SUM), which in direct consequence generates the rules of the algebra Eq.~\ref{eq_cosy_algebra}.
 They hold for any system of real $2\,n\times 2\,n$ (skew-)Hamiltonian matrices.
 The basic element of phase space in an abstract degree of freedom.
 The Dirac algebra is fundamental in the sense that it describes the simplest general linear kind of interaction, namely linear interaction between two degree of freedom.